mudssrali/TFP-policy/how-we-work.md

 Our mission supports projects that are one-degree removed from the core mission, as these often boost and support the core mission, so long as they are connected to changing minds in the US-based tech scene in some -- possibly creative -- way.
-One degree removed means that if it involves Palestine and tech, For example, a project to raise money for Palestinian startups is conencted to mission because it's the tech community helping Palestine, and it affords to opportunity to get the US-based tech scene talking about, and publicly discussing investments in Palestine.
+One degree removed means that if it involves Palestine and tech, For example, a project to raise money for Palestinian startups is connected to mission because it's the tech community helping Palestine, and it affords to opportunity to get the US-based tech scene talking about, and publicly discussing investments in Palestine.